alextebbs/lore/README.md

 ### Low

+- [] Could move prompt generation to the client side?
 - [] Could be cool to do opengraph images: https://nextjs.org/docs/app/api-reference/file-conventions/metadata/opengraph-image#generate-images-using-code-js-ts-tsx
 - [] You should be able to fork a character to make it become yours